Yummypets/YPImagePicker/README.md

 ## Plist entries

-In order for your app to access camera and photo libraries, you'll need to ad these `plist entries` :
+In order for your app to access camera and photo libraries, you'll need to add these `plist entries` :

 - Privacy - Camera Usage Description (photo/videos)
 - Privacy - Photo Library Usage Description (library)